macstepien/macstepien.github.io/_posts/2019-09-24-human-following-robot.md

 roslaunch rosbot_follower follower.launch
 ```

 After whole system is up and running stand in front of ROSbot, but not too far away.
 When you are detected blue LED on ESP should turn on.
-Then when you press first button (the one closer to ESP on schematics) and start walking robot should follow you.
-When LED turns off it means that algorithm lost detection of you and you need to recalibrate (stand closer to robot and wait untill blue LED is back on).
+Then you can press first button (the one closer to ESP on schematics) and if you start walking robot should follow you.
+When LED turns off it means that algorithm lost detection of you and need to recalibrate (stand closer to robot and wait until blue LED is back on).
 If robot had false detection you can calibrate again by pressing second button.
 On RViz you can see visualization: scan from LiDAR and detections.
 Green spheres are detected legs and yellow ones are detected human position.
 Robot follows yellow ones, and if its position is (0,0) then no person was detected.

 {% include figure.html image="/pics/RosbotFollower/rviz2.png" width="600" height="800" %}